What your $80K salary actually buys here

 Take the free city match →

-How to compare cities before you move — what the data actually shows
+How to compare two cities before you move — what the data actually shows

-Most people compare cities by feel — YouTube videos, Reddit threads, friends who moved there years ago.
-That’s not a bad start.
-But the data often tells a different story.
+Most people compare cities by feel.
+YouTube videos, Reddit threads, friends who moved there years ago.
+That's not a bad start.
+But the data often tells a different story, especially when you compare what your salary actually buys after taxes and housing.

-Two cities can have the same vibe — warm weather, growing job market, younger population — and differ by $600/month in median rent and $100,000 in median home price.
-ZipSage pulls real rent and home price data for 30,000+ US cities so you see actual numbers, not estimates for a neighborhood you’re not moving to.
+Two cities can have the same vibe, warm weather, growing job market, younger population, and still differ by $600/month in median rent and $100,000 in median home price.
+ZipSage pulls real rent and home price data for 30,000+ US cities so you see actual numbers, not estimates for a neighborhood you're not moving to.
+The compare cities tool shows median rent, median home price, and the mortgage and property tax math for buying a typical home in each city.

 State income tax is the hidden variable most movers ignore

 Nine US states have no state income tax: Texas, Florida, Tennessee, Nevada, Washington, Wyoming, South Dakota, Alaska, and New Hampshire.
-On a $90,000 salary, moving from California to Texas saves roughly $7,000–$9,000 per year in state income tax alone.
+On a $90,000 salary, moving from California to Texas saves roughly $7,000 to $9,000 per year in state income tax alone.
+The ZipSage city comparison tool calculates state tax impact automatically for both cities you compare and shows you the dollar difference.

 FBI violent and property crime rates are reported per 100,000 residents, which means a small city with a few incidents can look worse than a large city with hundreds.
 ZipSage shows the rate alongside the context — city size, data source, and whether the figure is a verified FBI report or a modeled estimate.